 Fiscal Policy and the Disbursement of Monies: Guild funds are used exclusively to pay the Guild’s operating and educational program costs and to support the Asheville Symphony.
 Funds donated or earmarked for specific programs are to be disbursed only in support of those programs.
 Should the Guild be dissolved, assets will be used to discharge outstanding obligations; any remaining assets are subsequently to be allocated to the Asheville Symphony Society, Inc.

-Liability: Members of the Board of Directors and volunteers are protected under the safeguards afforded to, and provided by, the Asheville Symphony Society, Inc.
+Liability: Members of the Board of Directors and volunteers are protected under the safeguards afforded to and provided by the Asheville Symphony Society, Inc.

 Special Meetings: The President or any three members of the Executive Committee of the Guild may convene special meetings for the purpose of addressing specific issues requiring immediate attention.

-The Musical Feast Committee plans and organizes a variety of luncheons, dinners and special food-related events (usually with music) as fundraisers for the Guild.
-This committee prepares a booklet listing all of these events to include information on the theme, hosts, location, menu and price.
-An appointed member of the committee (the Recorder) keeps a record of all subscriptions to the parties, acknowledges and confirms their payments, sends timely reminders and directions to the subscribers and prepares a financial report for the Committee Chair and the Treasurer.
-The Chair subsequently reports to the Board and the Membership.
+The Musical Feasts Committee plans and organizes a variety of events, luncheons, dinners and special food-related programs (often with music) as fundraisers for the Guild.
+This committee prepares a brochure that lists all of these events and includes information on the theme, hosts, location, menu and price.
+The brochure will be publicized and made available on the Guild website and, if needed and feasible, also in print form.

+An appointed member of the committee (the reservations manager) keeps a record of all subscriptions to the parties, acknowledges and confirms their payments, sends timely reminders and directions to the subscribers, and manages refunds for cancellations.
+The Chair reports to the Board and the Guild membership.